Efficient Learning of Continuous-Variable Quantum States

+The characteristic function of a quantum state $\rho$ is defined as $C_\rho(\bm{\alpha}):=\tr[D(-\textrm{i}\bm{\alpha})\rho]$~\cite{leonhardt1997}.
+It fully characterizes the quantum state $\rho$, which can be reconstructed with the tomographic formula $\rho =1/\pi^k\int_{\mathbb C^k} d^{2k}\bm{\alpha} \, C_\rho (\bm {\alpha}) \, D(i\bm{\alpha})$.
+In spin-boson systems, the characteristic function of a bosonic mode at each phase space point can be directly sampled by using a state-dependent displacement operation followed by measuring the spin~\cite{PhysRevLett.125.043602}.
+The characteristic function can also be obtained from the Wigner function, which is often used to represent CV states and can be reconstructed from its marginals by homodyne measurements in optical systems~\cite{lvovsky2009}, via an inverse Fourier transform in phase space~\cite{scully1997,leonhardt1997,serafini2017}.

+A simple way to estimate the characteristic function at a specific point $\bm \alpha$ is to subject each mode $j$ to a homodyne measurement, {\em i.e.} a projective measurement of the quadrature operator $Q_{\alpha_j} := ({\alpha_j} \, \hat{a}_j^\dag + \overline{{\alpha}}_j \, \hat{a}_j)/|\sqrt 2 \alpha_j|$.
+From the value of the measurement outcome $q_j$, one can then evaluate the empirical average of the exponential $\exp[-i \sum_{j=1}^kq_j \, |\sqrt 2 \alpha_j|]$, which provides an estimate of the characteristic function when averaged over many repetitions of the measurement procedure.
+However, this approach has the obvious limitation that the sample complexity grows linearly with the number of points where the characteristic function is evaluated.
+In the following, we provide an exponentially more efficient method.

-From now on, we confine our attention to CV states having this reflection symmetry.
-In the single mode case, this class of quantum states are all states invariant under a reflection operation along a certain axis passing through the origin of the phase space.
-This includes Gaussian states with zero mean values, Fock states, Gottesman-Kitaev-Preskill (GKP) states, Schrödinger cat states and binomial code states.
+{\em Efficient estimation of the characteristic function.} Our method applies to quantum states with {\em reflection symmetry}, that is, quantum states $\rho$ for which there exists a $k\times k$ unitary matrix $U$ such that $C_\rho (-\overline{\bm \alpha}) = C_\rho ( {\bm \alpha} U)$ for every vector of displacements $\bm \alpha$.
+In the single-mode case, quantum states with reflection symmetry include important classes of states such as Gaussian states with zero mean values, Fock states, Gottesman-Kitaev-Preskill (GKP) states~\cite{gottesman2001}, Schrödinger cat states~\cite{mirrahimi2014} and binomial code states~\cite{michael2016}.

-Suppose we have obtained an estimate of $C_\rho(\bm{\alpha})^2$ for certain $\bm{\alpha}\in \mathbb C^k$.
-Since this estimate is complex-valued in general, its square root has two solutions in complex plane.
-One is called the principle square root and the other is the negative of the previous one.
-Next we show that, in quantum-enhanced scenario, given $M$ different phase-space points $\bm{\alpha}\in\mathbb C^k$, we can correctly determine which branch $C_\rho(\bm{\alpha})$ falls in with high probability using only $O(\log M)$ copies of state $\rho$.